fabiangeisler/pyshotgrid/README.md

   for field_name, value in sg_project.all_field_values().items():
        print(field_name, value)
   ```
-The rules is: All fields of an entity are accessed via dict notation (eg. `sg_project['code']`)
-              and all "special" functionality is accessed via instance methods (eg. `sg_version.download('sg_movie', '/path/to/somewhere')`).

-Each Shotgun Entity can have special functionality assigned to it.
+Each ShotGrid entity can have special functionality assigned to it.
 For example the
-default implementation for the Project entity give you functions to easily query shots, assets
+default implementation for the Project entity gives you functions to easily query shots, assets
 or publishes.
   ```python
   sg_project.shots()
   sg_project.assets()
   sg_project.publishes()
   ```
+Checkout the API documentation for all the extra functionality.
+You can also customize the classes to fit your workflow needs.

 ## How it works

 Behind the scenes we have one `SGEntity` class which is the base class for all
 other classes.
-It represents a single entity of a ShotGrid site and only
+It represents a single entity from a ShotGrid site and only
 stores 3 values:
  - The shotgun_api3.Shotgun instance that is used to get and set all the information from.
  - The ShotGrid entity type